Michael D.Heath-Caldwell M.Arch.

 Dear Pop,

-The car's tyres are now in need of a re-tread - before we have to get completely new tyres.
-Re-tread tyres would make it sell better too I think.
-Really after its been properly polished on the outside it looks very flash.
+The car's tyres are now in need of a re-tread, before we have to get completely new tyres.
+The (retread?) tyres would make it sell better too I think.
+Really after its been properly polished on outside, it looks very flash.

 Dear Daddy,